IncogOwl/sp24-cse110-lab4/expose/javascript/part2.md

 F. 0

-It returned 0 because it converted the boolean value of false to be 0 and added it to null to return 0.
+It returned 0 because it converted the boolean value of false to be 0 and the null value to be 0 to return 0 + 0 =0.
+Thus 0 is returned.

 G. 3undefined

-It returned 3undefined because it converted the undefined value into a string and appended it to the string value '3' and returned 3undefined.
+It returned 3undefined because it converted the undefined value into a string 'undefined' and appended it to the string value '3' and returned 3undefined.

 H. NaN

-It returns NaN because this operation doesn't return a valid number as it converted '3' into the numeric 3 and when subtracted by undefined, it would return an undefined number of NaN.
+It returns NaN because this operation doesn't return a valid number as it converted '3' into the numeric 3 and when subtracted by undefined which gets converted to the numeric value of NaN, it would return NaN.

 14.